+61 2 8069 8973

 Many people are under the mistaken impression that breast implants need to be replaced every ten years.
 This is simply not true.
 If you are not having any problems with your implants, there is no need to replace them.
 One of most common reason implants are replaced is when a woman wants to change her breast size.

 Sometimes breast augmentation on it ’s own isn’t the right procedure for every women.
-A common procedure for patients who have had children, breast fed or lost a significant amount of weight is a Breast Lift and Augmentation.
+A common procedure for patients who have had children, breast fed or lost a significant amount of weight is a Breast Mastopexy and Augmentation.

-• Breast Lift - Mastopexy
+• Breast Mastopexy - Mastopexy

 • Breast Reduction

 A breast reduction will help to reduce the size, shape and weight of womens breasts.
 Breast reduction surgery is particularly helpful for women that suffer from back pain, soreness from bra straps, poor posture and overall discomfort.
-This type of procedure can be life changing in terms of lifestyle.
+This type of procedure can be in terms of lifestyle.

 • Breast Revision